-You don’t even necessarily need a chimney or flue in your home, as long as you choose a model that can be used without a conventional flue.
+You don’t necessarily need a chimney or flue in your home, as long as you choose a model that can be used without a conventional flue.

 If you don’t have a mains gas connection, you still have the option of buying a fire or stove that uses liquid petroleum gas (LPG), although there are fewer of these available.

-Don’t worry if you don’t have a chimney or flue, as instead you could opt for a flueless gas stove or fire.
+If you don’t have a chimney or flue, as instead you could opt for a flueless gas stove or fire.